eylles/awkat/readme.md

 - [ ] add screenshots
 - [x] try to have just one awk command
-- [ ] env vars to config file name color
+- [ ] env vars to config file name color (doing some tests it seems this one aint doable)
-- [ ] try to have dynamic box draw char lenght or use env var for lenght
+- [x] try to have dynamic box draw char lenght or use env var for lenght (AWKAT_COLS)